How can acupuncture nourish your soul?

 The results of a meta-analysis indicate that genuine acupuncture may be more effective in the treatment of chronic pain than a sham treatment, suggesting it is not simply a placebo-based therapy.
 Research suggests acupuncture and acupressure may help reduce nausea and vomiting caused by chemotherapy.
 There is evidence to suggest acupuncture may be an effective way of treating polycystitic ovarian syndrome (PCOS), with possible benefits including regulating hormones and improving fertility.

 More general acupuncture benefits include the lack of side effects associated with it, the fact it is normally safe if performed by a qualified practitioner using sterile needles, and its possible effectiveness for pain relief in people who may not be able to take pharmaceutical painkillers.
 If used as an alternative to opioid-based medication, acupuncture may offer effective pain relief without the risk of addiction or other adverse effects associated with this class of drugs.

-Acupuncture can assist in relieving symptoms related to:
+Acupuncture may assist in relieving symptoms related to:

 - Back pain